Dex64ter/wpp-html/README.md

 # wpp-html
+Program that use a txt file from export wpp to create a report html

  ---
  ## How to start the operation
     Use two entries **-i** and **-o** will be our input and output